-When transplanted into a recipient, Sertoli cells ("SertolinTM,") provide an immune privileged environment for therapeutic cells.
-Sernova has conducted preclinical investigations of the Cell PouchTM and SertolinTM transplantation, with the goal to reduce or eliminate the need for anti-rejection medications.
+When transplanted into a recipient, as an example of local immune protection, Sertoli cells ("SertolinTM") provide an immune privileged environment for therapeutic cells.
+Sernova has conducted proof of concept preclinical investigations of the Cell PouchTM and SertolinTM transplantation, with the goal to reduce or eliminate the need for anti-rejection medications.